CSRCurrent en:Using the Program

 - The Verification Mode on the server has to be set to Sender Verification.

-- Cryptshare Robot sends a verification request (option `-v`) containing the unique Robot ID (see Using the Program) and the sender's email address to the Cryptshare Server.
+- Cryptshare Robot sends a verification request (option `-v`) containing the unique Robot ID (see Verification Store) and the sender's email address to the Cryptshare Server.
 The robot then prompts the user to enter the verification code.

 - The Cryptshare Server meanwhile generates a random verification code, stores it in its Database, together with the Robot ID and the specified email address, and then sends the verification code to this email address.